openoms/bitcoin-tutorials/joinmarket/joinmarket_desktop_to_blitz.md

     If you want use the wallet used on your node already copy it over with scp (fill in the parts written in CAPITALs):
     ```
-    $ scp admin@REMOTE_NODE_IP:~/joinmarket-clientserver/scripts/wallets/WALLET.jmdat ./wallets/
+    $ scp admin@REMOTE_NODE_IP:~/.joimarket/wallets/WALLET.jmdat ~/.joimarket/wallets/
     ```
-    You can use the `Wallet` menu of JoinMarketQT to generate or restore a wallet
+    You can use the `Wallet` menu of JoinMarketQT to generate or restore a wallet.

 5) #### Start the JoinMarket-QT GUI (or an other script) with:
     `(jmvenv) $ python joinmarket-qt.py`